 Whatever type of freelance work you do, you may find an online community devoted to that discipline.
 Freelance Success and the Freelance Writer’s Den are popular online communities for freelance writers, while Translator Café serves the translation community.

-Finding Your Tribe IRL (in Real Life)
+Finding Your People IRL (in Real Life)

 If the only person you’ve spoken to in the last 72 hours is your mail carrier, it’s probably time to put on real clothes and venture out into the real world.
 You might luck out and meet web designers, content strategists or other freelancers in your book club, yoga class or at the dog park, but attending events targeted at your area of expertise increase the chances of finding like-minded freelancers.
 Here are a few places to start.